 - Navigate to the Native HTML & CSS editor.

 - Choose your ad settings.

-For the current version of this feature, you need to select a fixed ad size (such as 320x50).
+To use this feature, you need to select a fixed ad size (such as 320x50).

 - Style your native ad.